 Battle Creek flows through a narrow, extremely meandering 200 foot deep canyon.
 The canyon consists of nearly continuous vertical walls of rhyolite which are about 1/8 mile apart.
 Over the next 20 miles the canyon widens to no more than 3/8 miles across and deepens to as much as 500 feet.
-Tucked between the cliffs and stream channel is a lush riparian area of willow, chokecherry, dogwood, alder, rose, the Sawtooth National Forest, is one of the most breathtakingly beautiful spots in Western America.
-Three classic mountain ranges with 40 peaks of 10,000 feet or higher provide scenic landscapes in every direction.
-More than 300 high mountain lakes are within the SNRA and hundreds of sparkling streams with the clarity of crystal.
-Headwater creeks of the Salmon River converge in the Sawtooth Valley to form this legendary "River of No Return."
-Although the heartland of the SNRA is a 217,000-acre wilderness, it is only part of the total 756,000-acre SNRA.
+Tucked between the cliffs and stream channel is a lush riparian area of willow, chokecherry, dogwood, alder, rose, currant, sedges and grasses.
+Battle Creek is not floatable, but provides a beautiful hike for those floating the Owyhee River.